Swelling and pain on the side of a fingernail usually indicate an infection or injury affecting the nail fold or surrounding tissue.

 Prevention plays a vital role once you understand why Is The Side Of My Fingernail Swollen And Painful?
 Maintaining good hand hygiene reduces risk factors significantly:

-- Keeps hands dry; wear gloves when working with water/chemicals excessively.
+- Keep hands dry; wear gloves when working with water or chemicals excessively.

-- Cautiously trim nails straight without rounding edges too deeply into skin folds.
+- Trim nails carefully without cutting too deeply into the edges of the nail folds.

 - Avoid sharing manicure tools that might transmit infections.

-- Treat any minor cuts promptly with antiseptic solutions to prevent bacterial colonization.
+- Treat any minor cuts promptly with basic wound care to reduce bacterial entry.

 These habits strengthen your natural defenses against recurring inflammation.